TheCodingLand/neural-net-ctg/README.md

-This is a complete infrastructure for hosting a fasttext based text classification algorithm.
+This is a complete infrastructure for hosting a fasttext based text classification algorithm, and should be extensible to train other types of models on various data sets.

 Part rewrite of training api is in progress, refactoring training using settings file, and changing trigger mecanism The system is sitting behind a traefik reverse load balancer.